containerbuildsystem/ansible-role-osbs-namespace/README.md

     - bot
     - ci

-    # User and groups to be assigned view clusterrole in specified namespace
+    # Users and groups to be assigned view clusterrole in specified namespace
     osbs_readonly_groups:
     - group1
     - group2